Circle K Sunkus

 Circle K Sunkus (サークルKサンクス, Sākuru K Sankusu) was a chain of company-operated and franchised convenience stores in Japan.
 The company is a division of UNY Co., Ltd., which licensed the Circle K name from Alimentation Couche-Tard, a Canadian convenience store company that owns the Circle K brand.

-The typical Japanese convenience store goods such as magazines, manga, soft drinks, contraceptives, onigiri, and bento are available.
+At the typical Japanese convenience store, goods such as magazines, manga, soft drinks, contraceptives, onigiri, and bento are available.

-As of September 1, 2016, all Circle K Sunkus stores have been rebranded as FamilyMart stores as a result of the FamilyMart Co. and Uny Group Holdings Co. merger.
+As of September 1, 2016, due to Circle K Sunkus’ acquisition and absorption by FamilyMart, all Circle K Sunkus stores have been rebranded as FamilyMart stores as a result of the FamilyMart Co. and Uny Group Holdings Co. merger.

 History

-The first Circle K store in Japan opened on March 15, 1980 in Tenpaku-ku, Nagoya.
+The first Circle K store in Japan opened on March 15, 1980, in Tenpaku-ku, Nagoya.

-The first Sunkus store opened in Aoba-ku, Sendai on July 23, 1980.
+The first Sunkus store opened in Aoba-ku, Sendai, on July 23, 1980.
 The Sunkus chain expanded to Tokyo in 1981, Hokkaido in 1982, Osaka in 1989 and Nagoya in 1992.

 Sunkus and Circle K Japan formed an equity and business alliance in October 1998.

-The franchiser, Sunkus & Associates Inc. officially merged with Circle K Japan Co., Ltd. as of the September 1, 2004 fiscal year and was known officially as Circle K Sunkus Co., Ltd (株式会社サークルKサンクス).
-The two brands remained separate — convenience stores owned by the company have either a Sunkus sign or a Circle K sign.
+The franchiser, Sunkus & Associates Inc., officially merged with Circle K Japan Co., Ltd., as of the September 1, 2004, fiscal year and was known officially as Circle K Sunkus Co., Ltd (株式会社サークルKサンクス).
+The two brands remained separate — convenience stores owned by the company had either a Sunkus sign or a Circle K sign.